What is Inflation?

 Thus, we can conclude that inflation was approximately 5% in 2018.

 If inputs to produce high-demand, inelastic goods (such as oil or medication) increase in price, suppliers will be compelled to raise their prices to compensate.
 This can be due to a number of reasons, such as environmental catastrophes, tariffs, government sanctions, or scarcity.
 If widespread enough, the phenomenon can nudge the CPI higher, resulting in inflation.

 The opposite is also true – whereby lower input costs can result in deflation.

 Holding other factors the same, a rise in consumer demand for goods will lead to an increase in the price of goods (CPI), as shown below:

-Consumer demand for goods may increase due to a wide array of factors, such as changes in consumer appetite, long-term scarcity prospects, or an increase in the money supply.
+Consumer demand for goods may increase due to various factors, such as changes in consumer appetite, long-term scarcity prospects, or an increase in the money supply.
 The opposite is also true; a decrease in consumer demand will result in a lower CPI, and thus deflation.

 In the long run, money supply affects the purchasing power of a currency as per supply and demand rules.
 The diagram below illustrates how an increase in the money supply in an economy would affect inflation:

 The opposite is also true; if governments restrict the money supply and all else remains constant, the currency will begin to appreciate in value.

 Effects of Inflation

 1. Decrease in unemployment

 When the price of goods increase, so will revenues and, subsequently, profits for private enterprises.
 The influx of capital will enable businesses to expand their operations by hiring more employees.

 2. Decrease in the real value of debt

 As explained above, inflation is associated with a decrease in interest rates.
 Low interest rates will cause the value of debt and related debt instruments to decrease.
 This may incentivize consumer spending as consumers may be more inclined to take on more debt during the period.
 On the other hand, businesses may struggle to sell bonds to finance their operations, as bonds would become less attractive investments.